-This quick and simple meal will tick all your nutrient boxes and keep you satisfied with a content nutrient-dense glow for hours.
+This quick and simple meal will tick all your nutrient boxes and keep you satisfied with a nutrient-dense glow for hours.

 Aside from omega 3, salmon is packed with nutrients (without excess calories), including bioavailable protein, vitamins B2, B3, B5, B6, B12, D, and E, copper, potassium, and selenium.
 The veggies provide vitamins A, C, and K1 and folate.